 When to see a doctor

-Call 911 or go to the nearest emergency room if you've recently visited a region in which dengue fever is known to occur and you develop emergency symptoms, such as severe abdominal pain, vomiting, difficulty breathing, or blood in your nose, gums, vomit or stools.
+Severe dengue fever is a life-threatening medical emergency.
+Seek immediate medical attention if you've recently visited an area in which dengue fever is known to occur, you have had a fever and you develop any of the warning signs.
+Warning signs include severe stomach pain, vomiting, difficulty breathing, or blood in your nose, gums, vomit or stools.

-If you develop a fever and milder symptoms common to dengue fever, call your doctor.
+If you've been traveling recently and develop a fever and mild symptoms of dengue fever, call your doctor.

-After you've recovered from dengue fever, you have immunity to the type of virus that infected you — but not to the other three dengue fever virus types.
-The risk of developing severe dengue fever, also known as dengue hemorrhagic fever, actually increases if you're infected a second, third or fourth time.
+After you've recovered from dengue fever, you have long-term immunity to the type of virus that infected you — but not to the other three dengue fever virus types.
+This means you can be infected again in the future by one of the other three virus types.
+Your risk of developing severe dengue fever increases if you get dengue fever a second, third or fourth time.

-Factors that put you at greater risk of developing dengue fever or a more severe form of the disease include:
+You have a greater risk of developing dengue fever or a more severe form of the disease if:

-- Living or traveling in tropical areas.
+- You live or travel in tropical areas.
 Being in tropical and subtropical areas increases your risk of exposure to the virus that causes dengue fever.
-Especially high-risk areas are Southeast Asia, the western Pacific islands, Latin America and the Caribbean.
+Especially high-risk areas include Southeast Asia, the western Pacific islands, Latin America and Africa.

-- Prior infection with a dengue fever virus.
-Previous infection with a dengue fever virus increases your risk of having severe symptoms if you're infected again.
+- You have had dengue fever in the past.
+Previous infection with a dengue fever virus increases your risk of severe symptoms if you get dengue fever again.

-If severe, dengue fever can damage the lungs, liver or heart.
-Blood pressure can drop to dangerous levels, causing shock and, in some cases, death.
+Severe dengue fever can cause internal bleeding and organ damage.
+Blood pressure can drop to dangerous levels, causing shock.
+In some cases, severe dengue fever can lead to death.

-One dengue fever vaccine, Dengvaxia, is currently approved for use in those ages 9 to 45 who live in areas with a high incidence of dengue fever.
+In areas of the world where dengue fever is common, one dengue fever vaccine (Dengvaxia) is approved for people ages 9 to 45 who have already had dengue fever at least once.
 The vaccine is given in three doses over the course of 12 months.
-Dengvaxia prevents dengue infections slightly more than half the time.

-The World Health Organization stresses that the vaccine is not an effective tool, on its own, to reduce dengue fever in areas where the illness is common.
-Controlling the mosquito population and human exposure is still the most critical part of prevention efforts.
+The World Health Organization stresses that the vaccine is not an effective tool on its own to reduce dengue fever in areas where the illness is common.
+Preventing mosquito bites and controlling the mosquito population are still the main methods for preventing the spread of dengue fever.

-If you are living or traveling in tropical areas where dengue fever is common, these tips may help reduce your risk of mosquito bites:
+If you live in or travel to an area where dengue fever is common, these tips may help reduce your risk of mosquito bites:

 - Stay in air-conditioned or well-screened housing.
 The mosquitoes that carry the dengue viruses are most active from dawn to dusk, but they can also bite at night.